Daniel Kibblesmith: Internet writing

 Kibblesmith was an early employee of Groupon, joining in 2009.
 When he left the company in 2014, he was then the in-house comedy writer and senior marketing copywriter.
-He was also in charge of developing the company’s morale boosters.
+He was also in charge of developing the company's morale boosters.
 He left the company to become a freelancer.
 Kibblesmith became a founding editor of ClickHole in 2014, and afterward served as humor editor for BuzzFeed in 2015.

 Television writing

 In 2015, Kibblesmith became a staff writer for The Late Show with Stephen Colbert.
-At the Late Show, he has received several Emmy nominations for Outstanding Writing for a Variety Series, three for the original series, and one for the special Stephen Colbert's Live Election Night Democracy's Series Finale: Who's Going To Clean Up This Sh*t?.
+At the Late Show, he has received several Emmy nominations for Outstanding Writing for a Variety Series, four for the original series, and one for the special Stephen Colbert's Live Election Night Democracy's Series Finale: Who's Going To Clean Up This Sh*t?.
 He has also been nominated for Writers Guild Awards for Comedy/Variety Talk Series.
 Kibblesmith was also the writer for the Celebrating Marvel's Stan Lee television special in 2019.